sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/RESULTS.md

     provider_verified: true
     reason: provider_signed_bounded_artifact

-The returned package identified the provider artifact as Ed25519-authenticated.

-Result:

-**PASS**
+**Result: PASS**

-This demonstrated that the boundary successfully obtained authority from the physically separate provider and verified the provider signature before returning the bounded artifact.
+The boundary obtained authority from the physically separate provider and reported successful provider verification before returning the bounded artifact.

-## Fresh Artifact for Spend Test
+## Bounded Spend

-A fresh bounded-authority artifact was issued with:
+A fresh provider-signed artifact was issued with:

     nonce: sp001-spend-001

 Artifact ID:

-`a4c7425a7c3275cb376f0818`
+    a4c7425a7c3275cb376f0818

-The issuance response reported:
+Issuance reported:

     provider_verified: true

-Result:

-**PASS**

-## Bounded Spend

-The fresh provider-signed package was then submitted to the boundary spend path with the matching spend request.
+The artifact was then submitted to the boundary spend path with the matching spend request.

-The boundary returned:
+Observed:

     artifact_id: a4c7425a7c3275cb376f0818
     decision: accepted